The longest-living person on planet earth. The most famous centenarians

 Each of us would like to live long.
 The thought of the end of one's existence terrifies a person.

-Longevity of the Earth
+Centenarians of the Earth

 The problem is that it is not always possible to officially confirm the age of a person who has lived for a century, or even more.

-special diet
+Special diet

 The oldest people in the world live in Japan, in the city of Okinawa.
 Scientists conclude that the reason for this is the peculiarities of the local population.